 Proper estate planning may require prompt consideration of post-death planning options, such as the ability for an heir to “disclaim” property (have the property pass as though the heir died before the person who died).
 Those options require the advice of an experienced attorney, but more importantly, individuals who may need to invoke such options need to understand that they must act quickly and should not take custody or control of the assets if they hope to achieve a valid tax-qualified disclaimer under the tax law.

 Preparing for Estate Administration

 The estate planning attorney often represents the executors or trustees (if any) in the administration of the estate.
-This may create significant advantages, since the estate planning attorney is familiar with decedent’s assets, family issues and other factors that may allow for a speedy administration of the estate.
+This may create significant advantages since the estate planning attorney is familiar with the decedent’s assets, family issues, and other factors that may allow for a speedy administration of the estate.